Technology Tales

 AddHandler application/x-httpd-php55 .php

-When I got one of these in place, things started to look promising but for a locked database due to my not watching how big it had got.
-Replacing it with two additional databases addressed the problem of losing write access though there was a little upheaval caused by this.
-Using PHP 5.5.9 meant that I spotted messages regarding the deprecation of the mysql_connect function so that needed fixing too (prefixing it with @ might be a temporary fix but a more permanent one always is better so that is what I did in the form of piggybacking off what WordPress uses; MySQLi and PDO_MySQL are other options).
-Sorting the database issue meant that I saw the upgrade message for WordPress as well as a mix of plugins and themes so all looked better and I need worry less about losing security updates.
-Also, I am up to the latest version of Piwik too and that’s an even better way to be.
+When I got one of these in place, things started to look promising, but for a locked database due to my not watching how big it had got.
+Replacing it with two additional databases addressed the problem of losing write-access, though there was a little upheaval caused by this.
+Using PHP 5.5.9 meant that I spotted messages regarding the deprecation of the mysql_connect function, so that needed fixing too.
+Prefixing it with @ might have been a temporary fix while I sought a more permanent one.
+Thus, I opted for piggybacking off what WordPress uses; make use of MySQLi or PDO_MySQL are other options.
+Sorting the database issue meant that I saw the upgrade message for WordPress as well as a mix of plugins and themes, so all looked better, leaving me to be less concerned about losing security updates.
+Also, I am up to the latest version of Piwik too, and that's an even better way to be.